-A must visit in Bali.
-The entrance is for payment but it is NOT necessary to hire any guide to enter (even though they tell you otherwise in the entrance).
-It is impressive because of the size of the complex and because there are usually ceremonies that you can see but there are other prettier temples … Throughout the year there are more than 70 celebrations here so it is possible that during your visit you will see some.
+To entrance here is for payment but it is NOT necessary to hire any guide to enter (even though they tell you otherwise in the entrance).
+It is impressive because of the size of the complex and because there are usually ceremonies that you can see but there are other prettier temples, Throughout the year there are more than 70 celebrations here so it is possible that during your visit you will see some.

 2. Temple of the Lake “Pura Ulun Danu Bratan”

-It is one of the most visited in Bali and has many followers normally peasants … it is necessary to say that each inhabitant belongs to one of the lineages according to their ancestors … there are peasants, warriors, royalty, etc … although nowadays the trades they are no longer the same as before and this difference is maintained and each lineage will pray to certain temples.
+It is one of the most visited in Bali and has many followers normally peasants it is necessary to say that each inhabitant belongs to one of the lineages according to their ancestors, there are peasants, warriors, royalty, etc,although nowadays the trades they are no longer the same as before and this difference is maintained and each lineage will pray to certain temples.
 The entrance is paid but quite cheap.
 An essential visit and one of the most photographed!
-His image is found even in the 50,000 rupee notes.

 3. Temple in the sea “Tanah lot”

 This is the Hindu Temple of the Earth in the Sea.
 It was built in the sixteenth century on an island about 100 meters from the coast.
 Depending on the state of the tide may be isolated by the sea at certain times of the day.
 The temple is dedicated to the guardian spirits of the sea.
-Perhaps it is the most famous religious complex on the island due to its location on the edge of the cliffs and the spectacular sunsets!
-Without a doubt one of the best hours to come is during the sunset.
+Perhaps it is the most famous religious complex on the island due to its location on the edge of the cliffs and the spectacular sunsets! the best time to come is during the sunset.

 4. Pura Batu Bolong Temple

 Located next to the Temple of Tanah lot this is a small sanctuary located on a rock in the form of a natural bridge.
-From 7 in the afternoon there are usually fire dance performances in the surrounding area … you can visit this temple at the same time as the temple of its neighbor “Tanah lot”.
-The access to the rock of the temple itself is prohibited since a Chinese tourist died while falling while doing a selfie.
+From 7 in the afternoon there are usually fire dance performances in the surrounding area, you can visit this temple at the same time as the temple of its neighbor “Tanah lot”.
 This is why the best place to see it is from the gardens on the way to the “Tanah lot”